Abdul-Basitz/fa22_bcs_056_assignment_04/README.md

 ## 1. Sort Descending
 ### public static void sortDescending(int[] arr)
-Takes array of integers as a perimeter and sorts the array in a descending order.
+Takes array of integers as a perimeter and sorts the array in a descending order. // You can pass array of integers to sort in descending order

 ## 2. Calculate Statistics
 ### public static double[] calculateStatistics(int[] arr)
-Takes array of intergers as a perimeter and calculates the statsitics as proposed in the orginal question and returns it in the form of array of doubles named result.
+Takes array of intergers as a perimeter and calculates the statsitics as proposed in the orginal question and returns it in the form of array of doubles named result. // You can pass array of integers to calculate

 ## 3. Matrix Multiplication